Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 - Read labels carefully.
 Read the labels of all the medicines you take.
 If your medicine contains acetaminophen, it will be listed in the active ingredients section.
 Acetaminophen may be listed on the label as APAP, Acetaminoph, Acetaminop, Acetamin, or Acetam.
 Check carefully to see if the acetaminophen is a regular or extended-release form.

 - Do not take more than 1 type of acetaminophen at a time.
 Many combination medicines contain acetaminophen.
 Make sure the total dose of acetaminophen you take is not more than 4,000 milligrams (4 grams) in 1 day.
-Ask your healthcare provider if you are not sure how much you are taking.
 Check other medicines to see if they contain acetaminophen.
 Do not take these medicines together with acetaminophen.
 The combined amount of acetaminophen may be too much.

 - Take the correct dose.
 Make sure you take the right amount and wait the right number of hours between doses.
 Never take more than the label says to take.
-Do not take acetaminophen for more days than directed.
 If the medicine came with a device such as a spoon or dropper, use it to measure your medicine.
+If you need to give acetaminophen to your child, check the label to find out how much to give.
+The amount and timing will be based on your child's age and weight.

 - Do not take acetaminophen for too many days in a row.
 Do not take acetaminophen for more than 10 days to treat pain, unless your healthcare provider tells you to.
 Do not take acetaminophen for more than 3 days to treat a fever, unless your healthcare provider tells you to.
 Your pain or fever may need to be treated another way if it lasts longer than a few days.